-Pupils will have gained a B grade in Biology and/or Geography as well as the school's requirement to enter the Sixth Form.
+Pupils will have gained 5 C grades including English Language to qualify for the course as well as meeting the school's requirement to enter the Sixth Form.

 Reasons for studying Psychology (CIE A Level)

 Psychology investigates why people behave as they do using scientific method.
 It is the most chosen degree level subject in the UK and in America.
 Psychology is studied by so many because of its wide range of significant applications.
 Psychology is well known for helping people cope with the anxiety, stress and pressures of living and in creating a state of wellbeing.
 It is also used to help the physically ill and the mentally ill.